opendevstack/ods-core/ods-devenv/README.md

 - Select the EC2 Service from the Services -> Compute -> EC2
 - Click the button "Launch instance"
 - From "My AMIs" select "AWS-VMImport service: Linux - CentOS Linux release 7.7.1908 (Core)" - TODO provide AMI-ID
-- Choose an Instance Type with at least 8GiB Memory and at least 2 vCPUs (e.g. t2.large)
+- Choose an Instance Type with at least 16GiB Memory and at least 4 vCPUs (e.g. t2.xlarge, or t2.2xlarge if there is an intent to run builds and deploy applications)
-- Configure at least 40GiB disk size
+- Configure at least 40GiB disk size (or 100GiB if there is an intent to run builds and deploy applications)
 - Create a key pair required to log into the EC2 instance and store the pem file locally
 - The security group ods-security-group (TODO fix naming) should be used
     - opens port 22 for ssh connections
-    - opens port range 3359 for VNC connections to support RDP
+    - opens port range 3389 for VNC connections to support RDP
 - Launch the EC2 instance
 - Review the EC2 instance details and take note of
     - the path to the key pem file PATH_TO_PEM_FILE
     - the public DNS of the new EC2 instance EC2_PUBLIC_DNS
-- When the EC2 instance has become available you can log into the vm
+- When the EC2 instance has become available log into the vm
     - ssh: ssh -i PATH_TO_PEM_FILE.pem openshift@EC2_PUBLIC_DNS
     - MS Remote Desktop Client -> EC2_PUBLIC_DNS